 Excursion to the Castle of Lierna in Lecco, a dive into nature and history.

-To the north of the municipality of Lierna in the province of Lecco, overlooking Lake Como we find the small hamlet of Castello, commonly named after the ancient castle in antiquity.
+To the north of the municipality of Lierna in the province of Lecco, overlooking Lake Como we find the small hamlet of Castello in a little excursion, commonly named after the ancient castle in antiquity.
 The structure of the city maintains the original characteristic of fortified bastion since its origins in Roman times.
 The castle was erected by exploiting the defensibility of a small peninsula lying on the water and its ruins are still incorporated in the surrounding houses.